allenck/esp32_snow/README.md

 4. git submodule update
 5. git clone https://github.com/allenck/esp32_snow.git
 6. cd esp32_snow/example
-7. chose a demo and compile,if failed you can try rm the build dir and build again.
+7. choose a demo and compile,if failed you can try rm the build dir and build again.

+To support the MPU9250 3 axis sensor, https://github.com/natanaeljr/esp32-MPU-driver  must be installed.

 # Todo List: